 Calendar Put Spread

-Consider a scenario where you're eyeing ABC Inc., currently trading at $50 per share.
+Let’s say you’re interested in ABC Inc., which is trading at $50 per share.
 You might set up a calendar put spread by:

-- Buying a long-term put option with a strike price of $50 expiring in six months for a premium of $4.
+- Purchasing a long-term put option, having a strike price of $50 and is due to expire in six months, for a premium of $4.

-- Selling a short-term put option with the same strike price of $50 but expiring in one month, for which you receive a premium of $1.
+- Sell a short-term put option having the same strike price of $50 but that expires in a month, where you receive the premium of $1.

 Strategy Explained

-In a calendar put spread, the trader benefits from the accelerated time decay of the shorter-dated option sold compared to the longer-dated option bought.
-This strategy is advantageous if the stock price remains near the strike price at the expiration of the short-term put, allowing it to expire worthless or be repurchased at a reduced cost, maximizing the initial credit received.
+In a calendar put spread, the trader takes advantage of the faster time decay of the short-term option sold than the long-term option bought.
+This strategy is profitable if the stock price remains near the strike price at the expiration of the short-term put, which allows it to expire worthless or be repurchased at a lower cost, maximizing the initial credit received.

 Breakeven Process